 Once you have a sense of your new prices, use past growth metrics to estimate how many subscriptions you could reasonably sell at each tier over the course of the first several months or years, depending on how extensive a projection you want to build.
 Be sure to factor in subscription upgrades as well.

 At this point, you should have all the information you need to begin finding key price-comparison metrics, like your break-even point, required budget, and return on investment after time t for each vendor.
 Building these projections can be time-consuming and arduous, but the results may surprise you.
-Perhaps the most expensive solution actually saves you the most money in the long run!
+Perhaps after analyzing the data, you’ll find the most expensive solution actually saves you the most money in the long run!

 Completing this five-step process for each business intelligence solution you consider will not only make it easier for you to compare on price but also help persuade stakeholders that the solution you choose is best for their bottom line.